dietmarja/LLM-Elements/model_evaluation/readme_evaluation.md

 The program evaluation_01.ipynb in this folder performs fine-tuning and evaluation of a pre-trained BERT model on a custom text classification dataset (text_classification_data.csv).
 The data is available here and can be edited or extended easily.
-Here’s a detailed breakdown of its functionality:
+Here’s a detailed breakdown of the what evaluation_01.ipynb does:

 Installation and Uninstallation of Dependencies: